 Guests attending the day hospice, overnight respite or end of life care are provided with all meals.

 Families and carers who are using the accommodation have access to a light breakfast, fruit and snacks, and are welcome to use our barbeque and kitchen to cook their own meals.

-As part of our services, Anam Cara House Colac provides an after-hours on-call nurse and community liaison nurse.
-Our nurses offer support to people who have a chronic life-limiting illness and are in the last 3 months of life.
-The aim of the on-call nursing service is to: Support people to have a choice in how and where they […]Read more
+As part of our services, Anam Cara House Colac provides a palliative in-home respite service and community liaison nurse.
+Our nurses and patient care attendants offer support to people who have a chronic life-limiting illness and are in the last 3 months of life.
+The aim of the on-call nursing service is to: Support people to have a choice in […]Read more

 We offer a service to assist people to complete an Advanced Care Directive.
 “Advance care planning is about your future health and personal care.
 It gives you the opportunity to plan for what you would want if you were unable to say it yourself.
 Advance care planning helps to ensure that a person’s preferences, beliefs, […]Read more

 Respite care allows family members and carers to take a break from their constant care role, or provides short term care for those without a carer at home.
 Caring for a loved one who is suffering a long term or life-limiting illness takes dedication, hard work and commitment.
 It can be very isolating and carers […]Read more

 People requiring additional care between hospital and home may also find sanctuary to rest and recover at Anam Cara House.
 Our staff members will assist you to regain confidence to return to your own home.
 Your allied health professional is welcome to visit you here at Anam Cara House while you are our guest – […]Read more

 Anam Cara House underpins home care.
 We welcome guests at any stage of their diagnosis providing regular respite which enables families to stay together at home for as long as possible.
 Specialised care is offered to our guests by palliative care nurses and trained volunteers in an environment losely replicating home care.
 Our fully trained […]Read more